ragibson/media-gallery-compressor/README.md

   -m MINIMUM_IMAGE_DIMENSION, --minimum-image-dimension MINIMUM_IMAGE_DIMENSION
                         Resolution to reduce the smaller image dimension to, if needed (default: 2160)
+  -p PROCESSES, --processes PROCESSES
+                        Maximum number of compression processes to run in parallel.
+Defaults to the number of CPUs in the system. (default: 8)
 ```

 There are a few more command line arguments that I would expect to be more rarely used.